DurdagiLab/cavity-atoms-generator/README.md

     {"chain": "B", "residue": "GLU", "res_id": 54}
 ]

-To define a different binding region, manually edit this list within the script before execution.
+**To define a different binding region, manually edit this list within the script before execution.

-Output
+# Output:
 cavity.atoms – A text file containing 1-based atom serial numbers grouped in blocks of 10, ready to be used by GOLD for defining the binding cavity.

-Notes
+# Notes:
 Atom indices are taken directly from columns 7–11 of standard RCSB-style PDB files.
 Only ATOM/HETATM records are parsed.
 The script will terminate with a warning if no matching residues are found.
 Compatible with any docking preparation workflow using GOLD.

-itation
+# Citation
 If this script contributes to your research, please cite:

 Computational Drug Design Center (HITMER), Faculty of Pharmacy, Bahçeşehir University, Istanbul, Turkey